Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Madame Tussauds in London| ©grassrootsgroundswell

-The museum opened its doors in 1835, when the sculptor Madame Tussauds opened her first exhibition of wax figures.
+The museum opened its doors in 1835, when the sculptor Madame Tussauds opened its first exhibition of wax figures.
 At that time, admission cost only 6 pence, but the success of the exhibition caused the exhibition had to find a new venue and increased their prices.

 Today, this museum is one of the least expensive in the city, which does not prevent it is also one of the most visited.
 Since it is a must-see, I recommend that you buy tickets for the Madame Tussaud's Museum well in advance and try to arrive very early or at lunchtime.
 Note that there are also combined tickets for the London Eye and Madame Tussauds with which you can save on your trip to the English capital.